St. John's College, Cleveland

 St. John's College in Cleveland, Ohio, originally known as Sisters' College, was a school for teachers and nurses established in 1928 by the Roman Catholic Diocese of Cleveland.
 In fall 1974, enrollment included 619 women and 51 men.
 The school closed in 1975.
-The facilities were then merged with the adjacent St. John's Cathedral.
+The facilities were then merged with the adjacent St. John's Cathedral, while its nursing program moved to Ursuline College.

 A school of the same name in Cleveland was founded by Bishop Louis Rappe in 1854.

-Notable alumni include Judy Robson, Majority Leader of the Wisconsin State Senate (2007-), Michael Pennock (1945-2009), Catholic author.
+Notable alumni include Judy Robson, Majority Leader of the Wisconsin State Senate (2007-), Michael Pennock (1945-2009), Catholic author, Diana Kupchella, (1948-), RN, BSN, MEd, MS, JD, retired Air Force Colonel, military nurse who flew with returning Vietnam POWs in "Operation Homecoming."